 First, what On the Beach at Night Alone is not.
 And because Hong often, though not always, makes films in pairs that profit from their proximity, let’s take Yourself and Yours as the template from which to trace the variations.
-Yourself and Yours arguably employed Hong’s loopiest structure in some time, with no intradiegetic scaffolding—a la Hill of Freedom—to guide the narrative’s many double helixes and lacking the log-line neatness of Right Now, Wrong Then’s rewind-to-be-kind backpedaling.
-By comparison, this newest of his new works is not a particularly labyrinthine construct.
+Yourself and Yours arguably employed Hong’s loopiest structure in some time: there’s no intradiegetic scaffolding—a la Hill of Freedom—to guide the narrative’s many double helixes and it lacks the log-line neatness of Right Now, Wrong Then, with its rewind-to-be-kind backpedaling.
+By comparison, this newest work is not a labyrinthine construct.
 Yes, On the Beach at Night Alone redeploys the bifurcation that defined Hong’s biggest hit, but it hardly counted as innovation when he used it there either; Hong has long displayed an affinity for warped mirror halves.
 And anyways, the chapters that split On the Beach at Night Alone in two are, if taken at face value, drawn more sharply on geographical and temporal lines than metaphysical or meta-fictional divisions (though more on that later).

-Yourself and Yours is comedy of remarriage on the balmy backstreets of summertime Seoul, the humidity as palpable as the condensation that spores on iced-coffees and cold beers.
+Yourself and Yours is comedy of remarriage set in the balmy backstreets of Seoul, the summertime humidity visible thanks to the condensation that spores on countless iced-coffees and cold beers.
 On the Beach at Night Alone opens in Hamburg in the dead of winter, the German climate throwing a gray scrim over everything like a pall.
-Even the frigid nights of The Day He Arrives offered a kind of invitation when restyled in monochrome and flecked with snow.
-Despite the weather and because Hong’s characters are flâneurs by nature, On the Beach at Night Alone quickly segues into a stroll through the park, yet venturing outside for a walk has never looked less appealing.
+Despite the weather and because Hong’s characters are flâneurs by nature, On the Beach at Night Alone quickly segues into a stroll through the park; venturing outside for a walk has never looked less appealing (even the frigid nights of The Day He Arrives extend a kind of invitation when restyled in monochrome and flecked with snow).
 This will not be a warm film.